weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ## Research questions

-The goal of this research is to explore the applicability of deep learning to extract information from cryospheric remote sensing datasets, with a particular focus on Antarctic subglacial hydrology.
+The goal of this research is to explore the applicability of deep learning to extract information from cryospheric remote sensing datasets in an efficient manner, with a particular focus on Antarctic subglacial hydrology.
-Due to the rich variation and large amount of openly available cryospheric datasets we have, we will first attempt to make full use of the spatial correlations between different physical datasets to increase the spatial resolution of lower resolution datasets.
-Next, we can align and stack these different high resolution datasets together and train a neural network on known subglacial lakes, and see if this can yield potential lakes yet to be discovered by classical methods.
-Finally, we will interpret the ConvNet model's intermediate layers and see how it may inform a new generation of cryospheric research and potentially improve ice sheet models.
 The questions to be addressed are as follows:

 (@) What is the potential of using a Super-image Resolution Convolutional Neural Network to increase the spatial resolution of cryospheric datasets?
 Where might this resolution enhancement perform adequately and where might it fail compared to standard resampling techniques?

+(@) Where do subglacial lakes exist in Antarctica based on the geographical information we have gathered from our geophysical sensors?
-(@) How can we architect and train a Deep Convolutional Neural Network on a high-dimensional raster dataset to detect subglacial lakes?
+How can we architect and train a Deep Convolutional Neural Network on a high-dimensional raster dataset to find these subglacial lakes?
-What are the building blocks and hyperparameters that will allow this ConvNet to work well?

-(@) Why does a Deep Convolutional Neural Network predict that a subglacial lake is present or absent in any one particular area?
-How might we apply deep learning to improve the predictive capability of ice sheet models?
+(@) How can we use neural networks to speed up the calculations of Full Stokes ice sheet models via efficient Graphical Processing Units?
+What is the potential of using this new and highly efficient paradigm across paleo- and modern day settings to improve our estimates on future sea level rise?

 ## Outline

-This research project will be structured as a series of sections containing a few chapters.
+This dissertation will follow a journal article style format, consisting of an introduction, three main topic chapters, and a conclusion.
+Each of the three main topic chapters will provide significant contributions to the data, science and tools we use in glaciology.

-### Section 1 - Applications of Deep Learning in the Cryosphere
+### Chapter 1 - Introduction

-Here, we start of with a few mini-projects that provide a gentle introduction to the applicability of deep learning to the cryosphere.
-The first chapter is inspired by facial recognition technology, and uses an extensive photo dataset to teach a neural network to identify glaciers for a data rescue operation.
-The second chapter is an idea we will explore, whereby a neural network is trained to produce a crisp high resolution image from a lower resolution image, and this is based on similar work that has been applied to regular everyday photos.

-- Chapter 1 - Using Capsule Networks to recognize the names of glaciers in New Zealand.

-- Chapter 2 - Using a super-image resolution convolutional neural network to increase spatial resolution of cryospheric datasets.
+### Chapter 2 - Applying Deep Learning to Cryospheric Datasets: Using a super-image resolution convolutional neural network to increase the spatial resolution of cryospheric datasets

+Here, we start off by improving the cryospheric datasets that forms the basis of our project.
+This is an idea based on similar work in enhancing the resolution regular everyday photos.
+Over Antarctica, there are low resolution datasets for the whole continent (e.g. BEDMAP2) and high resolution datasets collected from isolated field studies.
+We can match the two images geographically and train a super-image resolution neural network to produce a crisp high resolution image at places where we do not have field observations.

-### Section 2 - A supervised Deep Learning approach to mapping the subglacial hydrology of Antarctica
+### Chapter 3 - Antarctic Subglacial Hydrology through Deep Learning: A supervised Convolutional Neural Network classifier for mapping the subglacial hydrology of Antarctica

-Next, the deep learning techniques are revised and applied on a larger scale to map the geography of subglacial water in Antarctica.
-For the third chapter, we use a neural network architecture similar to those used in self-driving cars that detect objects, and apply it to several geographic layers to find spatial subglacial lake boundaries.
-In the fourth chapter, we introduce the time dimension and use it to understand how this subglacial hydrological network drains, fills or re-routes itself over the satellite era.

-Chapter 3 - Semantic segmentation of subglacial lakes in Antarctica using Convolutional Neural Networks.

-Chapter 4 - Inferring the changing subglacial hydrology of Antarctica from time series data using a Recurrent Convolutional Neural Network.

-### Section 3 - Making sense of our Cryospheric Deep Neural Networks and their applicability to ice sheet models
+Next, the deep learning techniques are applied to tackle the core science problem on locating subglacial water in Antarctica.
+The neural network architecture is conceptually similar to those used by self-driving cars to locate objects of interest in images.
+By combining several geographic layers together, and having an inventory of known subglacial lake positions, we can train a neural network to learn and identify subglacial lakes.
+Given time-series data over longer periods, it may be possible to see how a subglacial hydrological network drains, fills or re-routes itself over time.

+### Chapter 4 - Ice Flow Modelling with Deep Learning: Using data and physics based neural networks to solve Full Stokes equations

-Finally, our focus shifts towards an in depth interpretation of the results in our previous sections.
+Finally, our focus shifts towards an in depth look at how neural networks can improve ice sheet models.
-The fifth chapter aims to peer into our black box neural network models and provide insights on what are the most important parameters that matter in our mathematical models.
+This line of research is motivated by how neural network calculations can be an order of magnitude faster on modern Graphical Processing Units compared to CPUs.
+Translating the Full Stokes equations into a neural network format requires not only careful mathematical formulation, but also a lot of data from paleo- and modern day observations to train the network.
-The sixth chapter will then gather these insights and use them to update some of the assumptions underlying our ice sheet models, hopefully leading to more accurate predictions on the future of the Antarctic Ice Sheet.
+A successful re-implementation of numerical ice sheet models to an efficient neural network model will allow faster runtimes and hopefully lead to more reliable predictions on the future of the Antarctic Ice Sheet.

-Chapter 5 - Visualizing and interpreting the layers of a deep subglacial lake classifier and its contribution to cryospheric research.

-Chapter 6 - Applications of Deep Learning to dynamic ice sheet models.
+### Chapter 5 - Conclusions

 ## Timeline